Intermediate-pressure phases of cerium studied by an LDA + Gutzwiller method: Introduction

-The first principle calculation is a powerful theoretical tool to predict the ground state phases of solid.
-During the past two decades, many efforts have been made to reveal the true ground state phase for cerium under intermediate pressure by first principle calculations.
-The early results of linear muffin-tin orbital (LMTO) method found the $\alpha'$ phase to be stable in the intermediate pressure regime between the low pressure fcc phase and high pressure bct phase\cite{Skriver_1985, Eriksson_1991}, which was consistent with the early experiments.
-After that, P. Soderlind and Eriksson \textit{et al.} applied the generalized-gradient approximation(GGA) based on full-potential linear muffin-tin orbital(FPLMTO) method to the same problem\cite{Soderlind_1995b} and found that $\alpha''$ phase was the most stable phase only in a small pressure interval.
-P. Ravindran \textit{et al.} have made systematic electronic structure and total-energy studies on Ce and didn't find any stable intermediate phases between the low pressure fcc phase to high pressure bct phase\cite{Ravindran_1998}.
-According to their results, both the $\alpha'$ and $\alpha''$ phases are meta stable with $\alpha''$ phase being lower in energy.
-After that, LDA or GGA type calculations by other groups using plane wave method\cite{Richard_2001} or exact muffin-tin orbitals(EMTO) method\cite{Landa_2004} also got similar results, that both $\alpha'$ and $\alpha''$ phases are not stable and the true ground states in energy of cerium are $\alpha$ phase (low pressure) and bct phase (high pressure).
+The first-principles calculation is a powerful theoretical tool to predict the ground-state phases of solid.
+During the past two decades, many efforts have been made to reveal the thermodynamic stable phase for cerium under intermediate pressure by first-principles calculations.
+The early results of the linear muffin-tin orbital (LMTO) method found the $\alpha'$ phase to be the thermodynamic stable phase in the intermediate pressure regime between the low-pressure fcc phase and high-pressure bct phase,\cite{Skriver_1985, Eriksson_1991} which was consistent with the early experiments.
+After that, S\"oderlind and Eriksson \textit{et al.} applied the generalized-gradient approximation (GGA) based on the full-potential linear muffin-tin orbital (FPLMTO) method to the same problem\cite{Soderlind_1995b} and found that $\alpha''$ phase was the thermodynamic stable phase only in a small pressure interval.
+Ravindran \textit{et al.} have made systematic electronic structure and total-energy studies on Ce and did not find any thermodynamic stable phase in the intermediate pressure regime between the low-pressure fcc phase to the high-pressure bct phase.\cite{Ravindran_1998} According to their results, both the $\alpha'$ and $\alpha''$ phases are metastable phases with the $\alpha''$ phase being lower in energy.
+After that, local-density approximation (LDA)- or GGA-type calculations by other groups using the plane-wave method\cite{Richard_2001} or the exact muffin-tin orbitals (EMTO) method\cite{Landa_2004} also got similar results, that both $\alpha'$ and $\alpha''$ phases are metastable phases and the thermodynamic stable phases of cerium are $\alpha$ phase (low pressure) and bct phase (high pressure).